Google Classroom Guide for Educators

 - Click Assign to give this assignment to your students.

-If you want to give the assignment to more than one class, click the name of the class at the bottom of the assignment window and choose the classes you want to assign it to.
+If you want to give the assignment to more than one class, click the name of the class at the top of the assignment window and choose all of the classes that you want to assign it to.

 Create an Assignment in Google Classroom (Part 2)